 I’m convinced there is no more powerful way of boosting kids’ character and developing Caring Mindsets and Moral Identities than getting them involved in an issue they consider unjust.
 It also inspires their empathy and affirms that kids at any age can make a difference.

 But how do you start?
 That’s the question that haunted me.
-When writing UnSelfie: Why Empathetic Kids Succeed in Our All About Me World, I decided to find the answer by asking parents whose children were actively involved in volunteering in community projects and passionate about their causes.
+I decided to find the answer by asking parents whose children were actively involved in volunteering in community projects and passionate about their causes.